Visit Holden Village

 Holden provides cloth diapers and diaper service for no additional charge.
 Visitors should indicate that they’ll need diaper service when making their reservation.

-If you bring your own diapers you must also pack them out.
+If you bring your own disposable diapers you must also pack them out.

 Holden Village is located on federal land, so marijuana is illegal and therefore not allowed.